balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 <details>
   <summary><b>How do I set this configuration in my balenaOS image?</b></summary>

-  1) Make sure you have <code>jq</code> and <a href="https://docs.balena.io/reference/balena-cli/latest/">balena CLI</a> installed.
+  1) Make sure you have <a href="https://jqlang.org/download/">jq</a> and the <a href="https://docs.balena.io/reference/balena-cli/latest/">balena CLI</a> installed on your host/development PC.
 You can obtain it from <a href="https://github.com/balena-io/balena-cli">here</a>.

-  2) Download the balenaOS image from balena-cloud or use balena CLI to obtain one:
+  2) Download the balenaOS image from the balenaCloud dashboard or use the balena CLI to obtain one:

   ```shell
   balena os download jetson-agx-orin-devkit-64gb -o balena.img
   ```

-  3) Download a configuration file from your balenaCloud dashboard or generate a new one using balena CLI:
+  3) Download a configuration file from your balenaCloud dashboard or generate a new one using the balena CLI:

   ```shell
   balena config generate --fleet balena_cloud_org/balena_cloud_fleet --version 6.4.0 --network ethernet --appUpdatePollInterval 10 --output config.json
   ```

-  4) Depending your desired provisioning setup, set the one or more of the available installer options:
+  4) Depending on your desired provisioning setup, set one or more of the available installer options:

   ```shell
   tmp=$(mktemp)